timothydereuse/timothydereuse/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/config.png)

-This site documents the code of **Diaclone**, a framework for training Transformer networks to perform error-detection and error-correction tasks on symbolic music.
+This site documents the code of **Diaclone**, a set of experiments in training Transformer networks to perform error-detection and error-correction tasks on monophonic symbolic music.

+## Model Architecture

+## Factorizations